vmware-tanzu/community-edition/docs/site/content/docs/edge/solutions-secure-ingress.md

           port: 8080
 EOF
 ```

-**NOTE**: If you're using Ingress, TLS Delegation [no longer works with the latest of the networking.k8s.io apiGroup (v1)](https://github.com/projectcontour/contour/issues/3544).
-You need to use previous version of the API (v1beta1), or use the more advanced HTTPProxy.

 You can now verify that your application works.
 Open a browser and type [**https://sample.example.com**](https://sample.example.com).
 You should see the same result as before.